GENERAL

 By Shinkansen via Tokyo Station and then to the Izu Islands

 The total cost varies greatly depending on the island you wish to visit, the type of ferry, and the type of seating.
-Including travel expenses from Kansai area, transportation from Tokyo Station to Takeshiba Port, and round-trip travel from Takeshiba Port to the island, the total cost will range from approximately 25,000 to 82,000 yen.
+Total costs will range from approximately 26,000 to 84,000 yen, including travel from the Kansai area, transportation from Tokyo Station to Takeshiba Port, and round-trip fare from Takeshiba Port to the island.

 *If you use the JR RAIL PASS to Tokyo Station, you will not be charged for the Shinkansen.